 3. Bedding reactions are rare

-We haven’t had any reaction to the bedding we use for our African Pygmy Hedgehog but some people can react to the material being used.
+We haven’t had any reaction to the bedding we use for our hedgehog but some people can react to the material being used.
 It’s best to try different bedding if you do find yourself reacting to the bedding and to make sure the bedding isn’t dangerous to your hedgehog.

 We use two types of bedding, the first is fabric-based and quite light and we also use a more bouncy type of fabric bedding.